ucberkeley/brc-datacarpentry-2018/intro.md

 More details on Savio storage are here [here in the *Storage and Backup* section](https://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).

-Let's see how we would transfer files/data to/from Savio using a few different approaches.

 # Data transfer for large data